software-research/optCD-demo/README.md

 An example output of those commands would be like the following:

 ```
-Unused directories and their responsible plugins in Java 11 building ...
+Unused directories and their responsible plugins in OptCD package (11)
 ╒══════════════════════════════════════════════════════════════════╤════════════════════════════════════════════════════════════════╕
 │ Unused directory                                                 │ Responsible plugin                                             │
 ╞══════════════════════════════════════════════════════════════════╪════════════════════════════════════════════════════════════════╡